 We’re off to one of the most gay-friendly countries on Earth.
 Warm up to the Spanish spirit in Madrid, the capital famous for food, nightlife and classically handsome men.
 Then we’ll venture north where we’ll saunter along the final leg of the Camino de Santiago – a world-famous pilgrimage that takes us through lush Galicia.
 Oak woodlands, eucalyptus forests and traditional villages await.
 At the end of our trek you’ll qualify for the Pilgrim’s Compostela, a certificate of completion and the perfect souvenir for our excursion.
 Savour the region’s wine, seafood, and cheese.
 Stay in local accommodations like ‘pazo’ manor houses that embody the region’s spirit of hospitality.
 And grab some comfortable shoes for an epic one-hundred kilometre excursion.
 Olé!

-Hola – welcome to Spain.
+Hola – welcome to Madrid.
+And thank you for joining our gay Spain tour!
 Things kick off with a Group Meeting at 6PM where you can meet your guide and fellow travelers.
 Our Welcome Dinner follows in the heart of Madrid’s gay neighbourhood, Chueca.

-A walking tour of the city immerses us in the magic of Madrid while we learn about its gay culture and history.
+As the first full day of our gay Spain tour, a walking tour of the city immerses us in the magic of Madrid while we learn about its LGBT culture and history.
 The journey begins in Puerta del Sol, then we’ll walk the famous Calle Mayor to admire some of the oldest buildings in the city, Plaza Mayor and Plaza de la Villa.
 Lunch at Mercado de San Miguel lets you taste the local food and wine.
 This afternoon consider a nap, or explore on your own.
 After tonight’s group dinner we’ll catch a flamenco show to experience this mesmerizing Spanish dance up close.
 Fun fact: flamenco is Spanish for flamingo – one of the gayest birds we know.

 Today we kick off the Camino de Santiago!
 We’ll depart at 8:45AM, with our first Checkpoint at 5km/3.1mi.
 These daily stops let you check in with your guide, change shoes, drop off gear or just rest in the van.
 A picnic lunch will be served at 13.9km/8.6mi in Ferreiros, with fresh salads and lighter fare available.
 After a total of 22.6km/14mi, we’ll arrive in Portomarin tonight.
 Our boutique hotel is the perfect place to rest in this medieval town.
 Portomarin was actually relocated during Franco’s reign, stone by stone, up the hill and away from the river.
 Consider a swim in the River Minho before dinner.
 We’ll eat at a local casa rural, a basic country house on the river featuring food from the family’s organic garden, homemade wine and liquors; and a chance to experience the some ancient Pagan rituals.